mosaicml/examples/llm/mcloud/README.md

 # Using MosaicML Cloud to train LLMs

-This folder contains some examples of how to use [MosaicML Cloud](https://www.mosaicml.com/cloud) to launch LLM training runs.
+This folder contains examples of how to use [MosaicML Cloud](https://www.mosaicml.com/cloud) to launch LLM training runs.

 Full documentation on MosaicML Cloud can be found at https://mcli.docs.mosaicml.com/.